Why Do I Sweat So Much When Running? (And What To Do About It)

 The Bottom Line

-measuring your sweat rate
+- measuring your sweat rate

-replacing fluids properly
+- replacing fluids correctly

-managing sodium and electrolyte intake
+- managing sodium and electrolytes

-planning hydration for longer runs and races
+- planning hydration for long runs and races

-👉 Hydration Strategy for Sweaty Runners
+👉 Hydration Strategy for Sweaty Runners (Stop Guessing your Electrolytes)

-Learning these three things can dramatically improve comfort, performance, and recovery for runners who sweat a lot.
+Understanding these three things can dramatically improve comfort, performance, and recovery for runners who sweat a lot.

 Frequently Asked Questions